2026 Jul SHR CopperCreek2Mammoth

 -

 knife Westcott Sewing Scissors, 2.5".
-4g heavier than microscissors, but more durable and won't rust. used for opening packages, cutting repair tape and floss, clipping nails, pulling a large thorn out of my sole in AZ $7.50 9
+4g heavier than microscissors, but more durable and won't rust. used for opening packages, cutting repair tape and floss, clipping nails, pulling a large thorn out of my sole in AZ. apparently they can be stripped of 2g of plastic... $7.50 9

 g1- oz